dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 event.register("equip", stopDrinkSounds, {priority = 1000})
 ```

 It registers the `equip` event with very high priority to ensure it runs first.
 Then it checks if the `item` that's being equipped here has an `id` that starts with `"AB_alc_"`.
-Here, the caret symbol `^` anchors the pattern at the beginning of the string.
+The caret symbol `^` here anchors the pattern at the beginning of the string.

 Then it calls the `addBlockedSound()` function to block the drink sound from playing.
 Then it triggers an event called `"OAAB:equip"` with `e` as the event data, which is the `equipEventData`.